alechenninger/blog/posts/fakes.md

 configuration and coupling they bring along with them. **Running a service can then be effortless by way of a default, in-memory configuration**, also called a [hermetic server][hermetic-server] (as in "hermetically sealed").
-As a feature, it is one of developer experience, though it still [profoundly impacts, if indirectly, customer experience, through safer and faster delivery][accelerate].
+As a feature, it is one of developer experience, though it still [profoundly impacts customer experience through safer and faster delivery][accelerate].

 The ability to quickly and easily start any version of your service with zero external dependencies is game changing.
 A new teammate can start up your services locally with simple system setup and one